dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 Telegram wasn't written with `Python`.
 But we ❤️ `Python`!
-Can we still use `Python` to code our Telegram bot?
+Can we still use `Python` to code our bot?

 Yes!
 With a wrapper library like [`python-telegram-bot`](https://github.com/python-telegram-bot/python-telegram-bot).